 The large format portraits are of individuals who appear to be holding personal devices although the devices have been physically removed from the sitter’s hand.
 They are asked to hold their stare and posture as I remove their device and then I make the exposure.
 The photographs represent reenactments of scenes that I experience daily.
 We have learned to read the expression of the body while someone is consuming a device and when those signifiers are activated it is as if the device can be seen taking physical form without the object being present.

-Eric Pickersgill is a full time artist, husband, and soon to be father working in North Carolina.
+Eric Pickersgill is a full time artist, husband, and father working in North Carolina.
 He received a Master of Fine Arts degree at The University of North Carolina at Chapel Hill in 2015.
 He was born in Homestead, Florida in 1986 and spent his teenage years in Charlotte, North Carolina.
 Eric received a Bachelor of Fine Arts degree with a concentration in Fine Art Photography from Columbia College Chicago in 2011.
 Between 2011 and 2013 Eric taught high school in Charlotte, NC via Teach for America.

 His passion for teaching and image making allows him to see the connections that the two share.
 The work Eric makes is often about photography as he explores the psychological and social effects that cameras and their artifacts have on individuals and societies as a whole.
 Eric has exhibited and presented his work internationally at institutions, galleries, and art fairs such as The North Carolina Museum of Art, Pantheon-Sorbonne University, The Ackland Art Museum, Rick Wester Fine Art, Pulse Art Fair Miami, AIPAD, and many more.